Home / Comparisons / Babbel vs Rosetta Stone

 In This Article

 Babbel and Rosetta Stone are arguably the two most popular language learning apps in the entire world (apart from maybe Duolingo).
-And although these two programs do overlap in several areas, they also differ in several respects.
+And although these two programs do overlap in several respects, they also differ in several ways.
 In this comparison, we highlight those differences so you can decide which one is the better fit for your learning style.

 Editor’s Choice